Lisa Naalsund

-Lisa Fjeldstad Naalsund (/no/; born 11 June 1995) is a Norwegian professional footballer who plays as a midfielder for Manchester United of the English Women's Super League and the Norway national team.
+Lisa Fjeldstad Naalsund (/no/; born 11 June 1995) is a Norwegian professional footballer who plays as a midfielder for English Women's Super League club Birmingham City and the Norway national team.

 Club career

 Arna-Bjørnar

 Naalsund began playing football at the age of 6 for local club Tertnes.
 She also played handball until secondary school.
 Ahead of the 2012 season, she joined Arna-Bjørnar.
 On 14 April 2012, Naalsund made her senior debut for the club when she started the season opener, a 1–1 draw with Røa IL.
 She played 67 minutes before being substituted for fellow offseason arrival Vilde Bøe Risa, also making her senior debut.
 She scored her first senior goal on 9 June 2012 during a 2–0 win over Klepp IL.
 In her first season with the club, Naalsund played in all 22 Toppserien matches including 18 starts and scored four goals.
 During her first three seasons, Naalsund played in all but one league match as Arna-Bjørnar finished third in all three seasons, equalling the team's record highest finish position.
 In seven years, Naalsund was a mainstay of Arna-Bjørnar and made 157 appearances in all competitions.